shubinator/shubinator/README.md

 - 👋 Hi, I’m @shubinator
-- 👀 I’m interested in AI and buidling machines
+- 👀 I’m interested in AI and building machines
 - 🌱 I’m currently learning Python and would move on to learning how to build AI systems.
 - 💞️ I’m looking to collaborate on projects that help me develop my python and AI skills.
 - 📫 How to reach me  Please leave comments on my code.
 I am new to github, still trying to understand github.